 Variations

-- Lemongrass – try some lemongrass to your chai masala for a soothing effect.
+- Lemongrass – Try some lemongrass to your chai masala for a soothing effect.

 - Holy Basil leaves or Tulsi- It can be used fresh or dried.
 Add dried tulsi leaves to tea masala powder to relieve seasonal allergies and sore throat, for which tulsi leaves are best known.